gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Let us consider both N\_C and N\_S as taking random values, and the Group Manager to never change the value of the N\_S provided to a Client during the lifetime of an Access Token.
 Then, as per the birthday paradox, the average collision for N\_S will happen after 2^32 new posted Access Tokens, while the average collision for N\_C will happen after 2^32 new Joining Requests.
 This amounts to considerably more token provisionings than the expected new joinings of OSCORE groups under a same Group Manager, as well as to considerably more requests to join OSCORE groups from a same Client using a same Access Token under a same Group Manager.

-* Section 7 of {{I-D.ietf-ace-oscore-profile}} as well Appendix B.2 of {{RFC8613}} recommend the use of 8-byte random values as well.
+* {{Section 7 of I-D.ietf-ace-oscore-profile}} as well {{Section B.2 of RFC8613}} recommend the use of 8-byte random values as well.
 Unlike in those cases, the values of N\_C and N\_S considered in this specification are not used for as sensitive operations as the derivation of a Security Context, and thus do not have possible implications in the security of AEAD ciphers.

 ## Reusage of Nonces for Signature Challenge {#ssec-security-considerations-reusage-nonces}